 - Grassland (occurring in the central highveld and escarpment regions and covering the bulk of the province),

 - Savanna (occurring on the foothills and plains) and

 - Forest (on south and east-facing slopes and in river valleys).

 Whilst all three of these biomes are home to important and often unique biodiversity, it is in the grasslands that the bulk of Mpumalanga’s rare, endemic and threatened species and the all-important wetlands lie.
 These grasslands are critically important water producing landscapes, playing a vital role in maintaining the quality and quantity of water entering rivers, streams and aquifers.
 Despite their importance however, and the fact that the grasslands occupy just over 61% of the surface area of the province, they are currently the most at-risk and least well protected of Mpumalanga’s biomes.

 It is the owners mission to preserve and protect the bio diversity of this jewel and will use their very best efforts and all resources to keep mining out.
 The intention is to eradicate all invasive and alien vegetation which compromise the grasslands and the Olifants River Valley.
-To date hundreds of hectares of Black Wattle, Poplar Canensis and Bankrupt Bush have been removed and the grasslands rehabilitated with the support of donations from Jurgens Bekker Attorneys, Glencore and many others with whose support this would not be possible.
+To date hundreds of hectares of Black Wattle, Poplar Canensis and Bankrupt Bush have been removed and the grasslands rehabilitated with the support of donations from generous individuals and companies dedicated to the preservation of our natural bio diversity.
+Nature thanks you.